Metro station: Single-vault station

 The construction of a single-vault station consists of a single wide and high underground hall, in which there is only one vault (hence the name).
-The first single-vault stations were built in Leningrad in 1975: Politekhnicheskaya and Ploshchad Muzhestva.
-Not long after, the first two-level single-vault transfer stations were opened in Washington DC in 1976: L'Enfant Plaza, Metro Center and Gallery Place.
+The first single-vault stations were built in New York City and opened in 1906: 168th Street (IRT Broadway-Seventh Avenue Line) and 181st Street station (IRT Broadway–Seventh Avenue Line).
+Several decades later, the first two-level single-vault transfer stations were opened in Washington DC in 1976: L'Enfant Plaza, Metro Center and Gallery Place.

 In the Moscow Metro there is only one deep underground single-vault station, Timiryazevskaya, in addition to several single-vault stations at shallow depth.
 In the Nizhny Novgorod Metro there are four such stations: Park Kultury, Leninskaya, Chkalovskaya and Kanavinskaya.
 In the Saint Petersburg Metro all single-vault stations are deep underground, for example Ozerki, Chornaya Rechka, Obukhovo, Chkalovskaya, and others.
 Most of the underground stations of the Washington, D.C.'s Metro system are single-vault designs, as are all the single-line vaulted stations in the Montreal Metro.
 In Prague Metro, there are two underground stations built as single-vault, Kobylisy and Petřiny.
 In the Bucharest Metro, Titan station is built in this method.